cosinekitty/astronomy/source/csharp/README.md

 <a name="Topocentric"></a>
 ## `struct Topocentric`

+**Coordinates of a celestial body as seen by a topocentric observer.**

+Contains horizontal and equatorial coordinates seen by an observer on or near the surface of the Earth (a topocentric observer).
+Optionally corrected for atmospheric refraction.

 | Type | Name | Description |
 | --- | --- | --- |
 | `double` | `azimuth` | Compass direction around the horizon in degrees.
 0=North, 90=East, 180=South, 270=West. |